mac389/charylab/_pages/research.md

 <!-- nice way to put in a picture ![]({{ site.url }}{{ site.baseurl }}/images/respic/layers_fft.jpg){: style="width: 300px; float: left; border: 10px"} -->

-### Social Media & Drug Development
-Social Media can also provide a starting point for identifying compounds that lead to new therapeutics and help us better understand how the brain functions.

-#### Related Notebooks:

 ### Explainable Artificial Intelligence for Medical Toxicology
 The volume of knowledge about drugs of abuse, including novel psychoactive substances, outstrips human processing capability.
 The acumen of experience clinicians, nevertheless, identifies patterns and infers knowledge from data in ways that current approaches to artificial intelligence cannot replicate.
 A digital representation of medical decision-making could allow computers to reason at the scale of Big Data with the acumen of an experienced clinician. **The central finding of my work in this area is that ontologies can create a digital representation of medical reasoning about opioid use disorders.**